 📃 Note: You can use the IF function instead of using the IFS function to solve the problem.

-2. Utilizing IF and COUNTBLANK Functions
+2. Counting Blank Cells with Condition with IF and COUNTBLANK Functions

 Now, we will try to do an interesting thing with the IF and COUNTBLANK functions.
 We will show the message “No backlog” instead of showing 0 and for the other number of backlogs, we will simply specify the number.
 Interesting, right?
 Then let’s not waste time further but follow the steps below: